 I spent this past weekend at my favorite place on planet earth with my dear friends, and one afternoon, we spent a chunk of time talking about our priorities.
 I’m not one for new year’s resolutions, but I like the idea of setting goals that tend to the priorities in my life.
 I found that writing down the things that were important to me offered an opportunity to see where I could better use my time, resources, and energy.
 Unsurprisingly, a lot of the things I call “priorities” were things I haven’t been giving much heart or thought, and it was useful to identify places where I could do better.
 My hope is that small bits of intentionality like this will yield a year loaded with direction and purpose and joy, and not just for me- for you too.

-In the coming weeks, I’ll be spending some time seeking out direction and really assessing where and how to move forward with this site in 2021.
-Baking, writing, and connecting with you all in the coming year continues to be a priority in my life, but I want to do it in a way that best serves us both.
+In the coming weeks, I’ll be spending some time seeking out direction and assessing how to move forward in 2021.
+Baking, writing, and connecting with readers is still a priority, but I want to do it in a way that serves everyone.
 I owe you all lots of gratitude and smiles for the ways this site has fed my heart (and belly!) since 2016, and I know there are really great things in store for the future too.
-We’ll talk more on that soon, but I do want to get to the recipe before I lose you all completely.
+We’ll talk more on that soon, but I do want to get to the recipe before I lose you completely.
 Without further ado, here’s banana nutella muffins!

 I’ve been making these muffins for a couple of months, and for me, they’ve been a lifesaver.
 Surely I’m not the only one with a perpetual pile of brown bananas on their counter?
-These muffins are a terrific use for those leftover bits of produce, and the added chocolate hazelnut swirl serves my sweet tooth well.
+These muffins are a terrific use for those leftover bits of produce, and the added chocolate hazelnut swirl is divine.

 These banana nutella muffins are a great use for old bananas and will make a yummy addition to breakfasts in the coming months.
 I hope you’ll give them a try and let me know what you think!
 Truly, I’m excited and hopeful for the coming year, and I hope you are too.
 Happy New Year and happy baking!